Seluxit/qberry/README.md

 Once build is finished it should produce `qberry` executable.
 Executable will read 'network' directory structure with all devices, values and states, wrap such data in json format and send to [data pipe][pipe] and [rest service][rest].
 Those services can be run on local Rastberry Pi or on a remote machine.
-Application It also will listen on event from 'data pipe' server for controlling/updating states.
+Application It also will listen on event from [data pipe][pipe] for controlling/updating states.
 Use [Postman][postman-com] or other REST clients to read/control device state.

 [postman-com]: https://www.getpostman.com/